-- Enterprise solution delivery is inherently complex
+- Enterprise solution delivery is inherently complicated

-- Enterprise IT is inherently complex
+- Enterprise IT is inherently complicated

 - DA purposefully includes some questionable choices